denehyg/reveal.js-menu/README.md

 		// Use 'true' or format string (same as reveal.js slide numbers)
 		numbers: false,

-		// For slide without heading show default title in menu.
+		// Hide slides from the menu that do not have a title.
-		// Set to 'false' to only list slides with titles.
+		// Set to 'true' to only list slides with titles.
-		showDefaultTitles: true;
+		hideMissingTitles: false,

 		// Add markers to the slide titles to indicate the
 		// progress through the presentation